 - Instant permission searching

-- Security Explorer tells you–in seconds–the users who have access to any given resource in your organization.
+- Security Explorer tells you – in seconds – the users who have access to any given resource in your organization.
 Search for specific permission sets, including permissions applied with Dynamic Access Control, across all of your servers and client computers, and get results almost instantly.
 You can search by resource, claim type and more.
+When integrated with Enterprise Reporter, you get a user-centric view of file, folder and share permissions within the Security Explorer console.

 - Automated business-wide searching